Air traffic is a form of public transport facilitated by Finavia’s airports.

 By the end of June 2013, Finavia has acquired environmental permit decisions that are in accordance with current legislation for 16 airports (Utti, Maarianhamina, Tampere-Pirkkala, Helsinki-Malmi, Joensuu, Oulu, Kuopio, Jyväskylä, Halli, Ivalo, Kittilä, Kemi-Tornio, Enontekiö, Helsinki-Vantaa, Rovaniemi and Turku).
 A permit application is pending for Kokkola-Pietarsaari Airport.

-Finavia’s air navigation services are responsible for planning the use of Finland’s airspace and daily air traffic control.
+ANS Finland is responsible for planning the use of Finland’s airspace and daily air traffic control.

 The airspace is regularly used by commercial aviation, the air force and general aviators.
 The structure of the airspace, flight routed used by commercial aviation and areas allocated for the air force's training flights have been planned efficiently, taking into consideration the needs of all operators.
-Finavia’s planning ensures that commercial aviation has access to direct and environmentally efficient routes and the air force has access to areas suitable for training flights.
+Planning ensures that commercial aviation has access to direct and environmentally efficient routes and the air force has access to areas suitable for training flights.

 According to international studies, the CO2 emissions caused by airports represent approximately five per cent of the emissions of the entire air traffic industry, which in turn represent two per cent of all anthropogenic CO2 emissions.